MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 ## What's new in preview

 The following features and services have been recently released in preview or recently announced.
 If you want to enable preview features in the admin center, click a preview feature and accept the license.
+If you have enabled preview features and want to disable them, contact Microsoft support.

 > Preview features aren't available to everyone and are subject to change.